Limitless-TCG/lotp-docs/player/registration.md

 To find a tournament you want to play in, browse the list of [upcoming tournaments](https://play.limitlesstcg.com/tournaments/upcoming).
 You can filter the list by game or format, and sort it by clicking on one of the table headings.

-There are 3 different types of tournaments that you can distinguish by the tag in the leftmost column.
-* **Live**: An online tournament that is played in real time, completed within one day or weekend.
-* **24h**: Players get a day or more to coordinate a time with their opponent every round and play on their own schedule.
-Tournaments take about a week to finish.
-* **IRL**: The tournament is played in person, not online.
-See the tournament description for details.

 Most tournaments are free to enter, but some may have different entry requirements.
 Make sure to always read the tournament details of a tournament you are interested in!

+In addition to regular tournaments that are played in real-time, there are occasional ones that use asynchronous rounds.
+In these tournaments, players get a day or more every round to coordinate a time with their opponent and play on their own schedule.
+They can be identified by the *24h* tag in the leftmost column.

 To get to a tournament's registration page, either click the green *register* button in the tournament list, or use the link at the top of the tournament specific pages.